Chico Police Department

 If you have an EMERGENCY call: 9 - 1 - 1

-Click on this link for Traffic Collision or Hit & Run reports .
+Click on this link to purchase a copy of a Traffic Collision or Hit & Run Report previously made to Chico Police Department .
 For all other reports, contact our Records Unit (530-897-4910) or visit our front counter.

 ...................................................................Photo by Alain Tomatis